shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 __2. Briefly describe the actions required to create a new user.__

 __solution__
-- Since tablename, columnanmes are known, append to the login request by terminating the username query and by insert the new user. payload used
+- Since tablename, column names are known, append to the login request by terminating the username query and by insert the new user. payload used

     ```php